|1. Alfonso el Sabio’s Castile:|

-We are pleased to announce the opening of pre-registration for the seminar «Various Forms of Kabbalah in Castile: 13th to 15th Century» taught by Prof. Moshe Idel (Hebrew University of Jerusalem) that will take place September 3-12, 2019.
+We are pleased to present the seminar «Various Forms of Kabbalah in Castile: 13th to 15th Century» taught by Prof. Moshe Idel (Hebrew University of Jerusalem) in September 3-12, 2019.
 Professor Idel is the world leading expert in the study of Jewish mysticism.
-The sessions (September 3, 5, 10, 11 and 12) will be dealing with:
+The sessions (September 3, 5, 10, 11 and 12) dealt with:

 – Alfonso Sabio’s Castile: Two Types of Renaissance